In order to get to Sa Coma from Palma de Mallorca airport you can take a taxi, pre-book a private transfer, hire a car or use public transport.

 Cala Bona – Cala Millor – sa Coma – s’Illot – Portocristo – Coves Drac – Manacor -Vilafranca – Montuïri – Algaida – Can Pastilla – Platja de Palma – s’Arenal

-Another option to Sa Coma is to take the train to Manacor first and then a bus or taxi onto Sa Coma.
+Another option of getting to the resort is to take the train to Manacor first and then a bus or taxi onto Sa Coma.
 The train departs from Palma city, Palma intermodal station, next to the bus station.
 The train line ends at Manacor.

 Monday to Fridays the first train from Palma to Manacor leaves at 6:15 and the last train is at 22:15.
 Trains from Palma to Manacor run every hour and journey time is about an hour.
 On Saturdays, Sundays and holidays they start at 6:10 every hour until 22:10 and the journey time is 67minutes.